Aetherinox/ntfy-desktop/README.md

 <br />

-The value `6921C2D3F6AE1188B7721C72F397BC89486A29A6` is the key's fingerprint.
 You can view your existing GPG key fingerprints by running:

 ```shell
 gpg --list-keys --keyid-format=long --fingerprint --with-fingerprint